 - To make the backup repository accessible by the Veeam vPower NFS Service, select the Enable vPower NFS server on the mount server check box.
 Veeam Backup & Replication will enable the vPower NFS Service on the mount server you have selected.

 - In the Folder field, specify a folder that will be used as a vPower NFS root folder.
 For more information, see Veeam vPower NFS Service.

 - To customize network ports used by the vPower NFS Service, click Ports.
-By default, the vPower NFS Service uses the following ports:
+For information on ports used by default, see Used Ports.